DAF201/2022_fall_school_garbage/Logic.md

 ## Uniqueness Quantifier

-∃!x P(x) means that P(x) is true for one and only one x in the universe of discourse
+∃! x P(x) means that P(x) is true for one and only one x in the universe of discourse

 "There is a unique x such that..."